s3g/s3g-rnbo-clap/README.md

   -DS3G_RNBO_OUTPUT_CHANNELS=8
 ```

-For the first RNBO test, use a simple patch with no external file dependencies,
+For a first RNBO export, use a simple patch with no external file dependencies,
 one obvious audible effect, and a small set of parameters.